cern-eos/eos/doc/intro.rst

 Production Systems
 ------------------
-We run currently five EOS instances at CERN and one at FERMILAB based on the 0.2 amber release managing more than 20k harddisks.
+We run currently five EOS instances at CERN and one at FERMILAB based on **Amber** and **Beryll** releases managing more than 20k harddisks.

 .. image:: http://eos.cern.ch/images/stories/Screen_Shot_2013-05-31_at_11.10.25_AM_copy.png
      :align: center